-As the cost of doing business continues to rise, with no sign of inflation falling or stabilising in the immediate future, business owners may be concerned about the cost implications of environmental and climate change targets.
+As the cost of doing business has risen in recent years, business owners may be concerned about the cost implications of environmental and climate change targets.
 This article looks at the impact on businesses of Clean Air Zones (CAZ) and identifies support to help you manage the additional costs.

 What are Clean Air Zones?

 A Clean Air Zone is an area in and around a major city that has been designated for special action to improve the air quality.
-They have been created to help the UK reach Net Zero by 2050 (PDF, 36.2MB), a commitment made by the Government in 2019.
+While the UK Government have extended the deadline on the ban on the sale of new petrol and diesel cars (pushed back from 2030 to 2035), the Government are still committed to reaching Net Zero by 2050.

 Which cities have established Clean Air Zones?

 Some UK cities have already implemented Clean Air Zones including London and Birmingham.
-Click on this link to find out the daily charges in each city.
 Other cities, such as Leeds, have scrapped plans for chargeable zones because there had already been a significant shift to environmentally friendly vehicles.
-For more information on different cities’ Clean Air Zones, see this map, produced by Fleet News.
+For more information on different cities’ Clean Air Zones, visit Drive in a clean air zone - for the latest information.

 Reducing the financial impact of Clean Air Zones for businesses